 Belt

 After the excitement of landing a job wears off, you might be struck by the following thought: "What the heck do I need to buy before I show up for duty?
 Do I need to buy line gear?
 A red bag?
 My own personal fire shelter?
 A shovel?
 How much is this gonna cost me?"

-Now before you give yourself an anxiety attack, remember that for most crews, there are really only three things you need to buy before the season starts.
+Now before you give yourself an anxiety attack, remember that for most government crews (federal, state, county or tribal) most gear will be provided.
+Contract crews operate differently and often times require their team members to purchase more of their gear.
+But for most wildland firefighters, there are really only three things you need to buy before the season starts.

+Belt